 FDA study gets to the heart of medicine expiration and safety

-With a splitting headache, you reach into your medicine cabinet for some aspirin only to find the stamped expiration date on the bottle has passed - two years ago.
-So, do you take it or don't you?
+With a splitting headache, you reach into your medicine cabinet for some aspirin only to find the stamped expiration date on the medicine bottle is more than a year out of date.
+So, does medicine expire?
+Do you take it or don't you?
 If you decide to take the aspirin, will it be a fatal mistake or will you simply continue to suffer from the headache?

 This is a dilemma many people face in some way or another.
 A column published in Psychopharmacology Today offers some advice.